-Erectile dysfunction (ED) is a common condition that means a person regularly finds it difficult to get or maintain an erection firm enough for sex.
+Erectile dysfunction (ED) is a common condition that makes it difficult to get or maintain an erection.
 ExtenZe aims to improve symptoms, but the FDA does not recommend it for ED.

 This article will discuss what ExtenZe is, what ingredients it contains, and whether it works.